StanislasRigal/pesticide/README.md

-# Active substance use and concetration in air and surface water in metropolitan France between 2013 and 2022
+# Pesticides in France: ten years of combined exposure to active substances in land, air and surface water

 ## Load functions and packages